ChalmersGU-data-structure-courses/dsabook/src/markdown/03-analysis-part-1/06b-analysis-in-practice.md

 <!-- OPENDSA: START -->
 Taking the first three rules collectively, you can ignore all constants and all lower-order terms to determine the asymptotic growth rate for any cost function.
-The advantages and dangers of ignoring constants were discussed in @sec:asymptotic-analysis.
+The advantages and dangers of ignoring constants were discussed in @sec:analysis-1:asymptotic-analysis.

 Ignoring lower-order terms is reasonable when performing an asymptotic analysis.
 The higher-order terms soon overpower the lower-order terms as $n$ becomes larger.